Tim Kennelly: Senior

-In 1975, a new-look Kerry team was formed under the management of former player Mick O'Dwyer.
-It was the beginning of a glorious era for Kerry football and Kennelly played a key role in orchestrating much of the success for the team that would come to be regarded as the greatest of all time.
+In 1975, a Kerry team was formed under the management of former player Mick O'Dwyer.
+It was the beginning of an era for Kerry football and Kennelly played a key role in orchestrating much of the success for the team that would come to be regarded as the greatest of all time.
 That year he won his first senior Munster title, dethroning Cork as provincial champions in the process.
 Kennelly later lined out in his first senior All-Ireland final.
 Reigning champions Dublin provided the opposition and were installed as the favourites over the youngest Kerry team of all time.
 On a rain-soaked day, John Egan and substitute Ger O'Driscoll scored two goals, and 'the Dubs' were ambushed with a score of 2–12 to 0–11.
 It was Ó Kennelly's first All-Ireland winners' medal at senior level.

 In 1976, Kennelly captured his second Munster title before later lining out in his second All-Ireland final.
 Once again, it was Dublin who provided the opposition.
 New 'Dub' Kevin Moran was causing havoc with the Kerry defence.
 Jimmy Keaveney converted a penalty to help Dublin to a 3–8 to 0–10 victory and defeat for Kennelly.

 1977 proved to be another frustrating year.
 The year began with Kennelly capturing a National League medal on the field of play and a third consecutive Munster title following another win over Cork.
 Kerry later took on Dublin for the third consecutive year, however, this time it was in the All-Ireland semi-final.
 In one of the greatest games of football ever-played 'the Dubs' triumphed and Kennelly was still left waiting for a second All-Ireland medal.

 In 1978, Kerry secured a fourth Munster winners' medal in-a-row, however, Kennelly missed the provincial decider.
 He later returned in time for 'the Kingdom's’ third All-Ireland final appearance in four years.
 Old rivals Dublin provided the opposition, however, the game turned into a rout.
 The game is chiefly remembered for Mikey Sheehy's sensational goal.
 The Kerry forward lobbed the ball over the head of Paddy Cullen, who was caught off his line arguing with the referee.
 New full-forward Eoin Liston scored a hat-trick of goals.
 Pat Spillane played all over the field, including goalkeeper after Charlie Nelligan was sent off.
 At the full-time whistle Kerry were the winners by 5–11 to 0–9.